MoreloNetwork/blockchain-explorer/README.md

-# Galaxia Onion Blockchain Explorer
+# Morelo Onion Blockchain Explorer

-Currently available Galaxia blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available Morelo blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,